Skip to main content

 PUBLICATION part_sync

 Asynchronous propagation guarantees out-of-order delivery during network partitions or high-throughput bursts.
-Without explicit conflict resolution, older WAL events can silently overwrite newer writes, causing data divergence.
+Without explicit conflict handling, a stale replayed WAL event can silently overwrite a newer write that arrived independently on the subscriber.

 -- Idempotent upsert with version-gated conflict resolution